poulsp/docker-Alice-Linux-x86/README.md

 Using them with docker-Alice-Linux-x86 is a good idea.
 They then communicate on an internal network, while you also can reach them from the outside.
 **Remember always start mosquitto before anything else also before installing Alice.**

-Build 'mosquitto' with `bash install.sh` then you get the right UID and GID in the container.
+Build "mosquitto" with `"bash install.sh"` then you get the right UID and GID in the container.
-With 'nodered' you just use `nodered-start.sh` Remember to edit Timezone.env to you needs for both.
+With "nodered" you just use `"nodered-start.sh"` Remember to edit Timezone.env to you needs for both.
 You can start/stop them with
   ```